 Frontier Travel Camp is always looking to improve the health of its travelers.
 We provide healthy meal choices and are constantly discussing with our group the importance of being active, eating well, and making the right choices.
 We’re very committed to setting a positive example and showing that regular physical activity and a healthy diet can lay the foundation for a happier, more productive, and overall improved existence.

 He then opened the doors to Frontier Travel Camp in 1997.
-He has led tours to more than 35 of our United States including Hawaii and Alaska, coast-to-coast in Canada, the Caribbean Sea, the Yucatan of Mexico, Italy, England, Scotland, Russia and the Baltics, Scandinavia, the Mediterranean Sea, and so much more.
+He has led tours to more than 40 of our United States including Hawaii and Alaska, coast-to-coast in Canada, Australia, Japan, all over Europe, the Caribbean, and more.

 Scott has training in behavior management and has worked primarily with children, adolescents, and young adults with a wide range of special needs and disabilities, ADD/ADHD, and other learning disabilities.
 Scott’s positive attitude and dedication toward Frontier travelers and staff has led to many years of great success.